 Find out why the L.O.S.S.
-Team provides an impactful and most vital service.
+Team provides an impactful and most vital service for the community.

 The L.O.S.S.
 (Local Outreach to Suicide Survivors) Team Program has become the most vital and impactful service that the Front Porch Coalition provides to people who have lost someone to suicide.
 This program is an active model of postvention made up of a team of trained survivors who go to the scenes of suicides to disseminate information about resources and be the installation of hope for the newly bereaved.